bperkinsj/biof501project/README.md

 ## Installation

+The species data to be analyzed are provided.
+They are taken from the [ensemble.org](ensemble.org)

  At the time of writing the pipeline, conda had a bug that prevented creating an environment.yml file.
 You can follow the steps below to set up the environment with all the requisite packages. _IMPORTANT: do not attempt to install Python before Snakemake unless you specify the correct Python version.
 Installing Snakemake 3.13.3 will also install the necessary Python version.
 The pipeline **may not work** with versions of Python past 3.6.15_.